sadiq1402/Decentralised_messaging_app/README.md

 - **React**: Powering the frontend for a smooth and user-friendly experience.
 - **Anvil & Hardhat**: Used for testing, deploying, and managing the development environment.

-Our project showcases the power of decentralized technologies in the realm of secure communication, providing a messaging app that users can trust with their privacy.
+My project showcases the power of decentralized technologies in the realm of secure communication, providing a messaging app that users can trust with their privacy.